que-es-un-array-dinamico

 Allows duplicates✔️

-The main use of lists is to work with them.
-It is your favorite collection for working with collections.
+The main use of LISTS is to work with them.
+It’s your favorite collection for working with collections.

-A list has all the functionalities of an array in addition to allowing the addition and removal of objects.
+A LIST has all the functionalities of an ARRAY plus the ability to add and remove objects.
 Therefore, they are much more powerful and versatile.

 When not to use them?
-In general, it is advisable to avoid them for returning collections between functions.
-For that, it is better to use a fixed-length array.
+In general, it’s advisable to avoid them for passing or returning collections between functions.
+For that, it’s better to use a fixed-length ARRAY.

 List examples in different languages

-The syntax for declaring a list may vary depending on the programming language being used.
+The syntax for declaring a list can vary depending on the programming language being used.
 Let’s see some examples in different languages,

 List<int> numbers = new List<int>();